-If you want to spice up the arbor in your yard or garden, here are some ideas to make things more interesting.
+If you want to spice up the arbor in your yard or garden, there are plenty of ways to make things more interesting.

-- Arbor with arched roof (classic arbor) – instead of a flat roof, you can choose an arbor in the classic arch shape.
-That way, you can allow plants to grow up both sides of the arbor and meet at the top of the arch, or let plants grow up one side of the arbor and down the other.
+It also provides more height for tall plants to grow up both sides of the arbor and meet at the top of the arch.
+You can also let plants grow up one side of the arbor and down the other.

-- Arbor with lattices on sides (trellis-side) – if you put lattices on the sides of your arbor, then you will have even more space for plants to grow up the lattices, giving more shade when the plants get to the top of the arbor.
+If you put lattices on the sides of your arbor, you will have even more space for plants to grow up the lattices.
+More plants growing up the sides means more shade in the morning and afternoon.